bloominstituteoftechnology/web-module-project-class-components/README.md

   }
 ];
 ```

 - Allow for a todo to be toggled when clicking on an item.
 - Allow for a todo be be added when submitting the todo form component.
 - Allow for completed todos to be cleared when clicking the clear completed button.

 ***Make sure to complete your tasks one at a time and complete test each task before proceding forward.***

 ## Instructions

 ### Task 1: Project Set Up

-* [ ] Create a forked copy of this project.
-* [ ] Clone your OWN version of the repository in your terminal
-* [ ] cd into the project base directory `cd web-module-project-lifecycle`
-* [ ] Download project dependencies by running `npm install`
-* [ ] Start up the app using `npm start`
+- Fork, clone, and `npm install`.
+- Launch the project on a development server executing `npm run dev`.
+- Visit your widget by navigating to `http://localhost:3000` with Chrome.

 ### Task 2: Project Requirements

+- Build all components as class components.
+Find them inside `frontend/components`.
-- **Don't focus on styling yet**.
+- Don't focus on styling yet.
 We want you to worry about function over form today.
-- **Build all components as class components.**
 - Your todo list should display a list of todos, an input field, a submit button, and a clear all button.
-- Be sure to use the given files for building out these components.
 - `<App />` will hold all the data needed for this project.
 It will also be the container for your Todo Components.
   - All of your application data will be stored here on `<App />`.
   - All of your `handler` functions should live here on `<App />`.
 - `<TodoList />` receives your Todos array and iterates over the list generating a new `<Todo />` for each element in the array.
 - `<Todo />` is a component that takes in the `todo` data and displays the task to the screen.
-- `<TodoForm>` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
+- `<Form />` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.

 ## Submission Format

 - [ ] Only work on main.
+- [ ] Try to avoid committing broken code.
-- [ ] Make sure to push your code at regular intervals.
+- [ ] Make sure to push code at regular intervals.
-- [ ] Copy your github repo url and paste it into Canvas to submit your project